ambujkumar2006/Quantum-Enhanced-Image-Classification-using-Multi-Circuit-Embeddings/README.md

 To validate the implementation, experiments are performed on the **CIFAR-10** dataset.
 The focus of this repository is on implementing and studying the architecture rather than reproducing the original remote sensing experiments reported in the paper.

-Key Features
+## Key Features
-Complete implementation of the QuCNet architecture from scratch Hybrid quantum-classical deep learning framework Scaled Feature Extractor (SFE)
+'''Complete implementation of the QuCNet architecture from scratch Hybrid quantum-classical deep learning framework Scaled Feature Extractor (SFE)
 Multi-Circuit Quantum Embeddings